spautz/changesets-changelog-format/README.md

 ## Template variables

-Inside `commitTemplate`, `noCommitTemplate`, `issueTemplate`, and `noIssueTemplate`, any token that starts with `$` will be treated as a variable.
+Inside `commitTemplate`, `commitMissingTemplate`, `issueTemplate`, and `issueMissingTemplate`, any token that starts with `$` will be treated as a variable.
 Use `\\$` to escape the dollar sign character if you do not want it to be treated as a variable.

-All fields from the git commit (such as `$hash`, `$abbrevHash`, and anything you added to `gitlogOptions.fields`) are available as template variables, along with any other values from the options (such as `$repoCommitBaseUrl`), including custom or unrecognized options.
+All fields from the git commit (such as `$hash`, `$abbrevHash`, and anything you added to `gitlogOptions.fields`) are available as template variables, along with any other values from the options (such as `$repoBaseUrl`), including custom or unrecognized options.